 “These glasses have allowed me to be in rooms with lights and to use a computer.
 They have allowed me to return to a level of normalcy in my life.
 In addition, I had suffered from migraines for years and I wish I had known about these glasses years ago.
 I highly recommend them,” she explains.

 Several Axon Optics users have reported that our precision-tinted migraine glasses have helped them after a head injury.
-Our glasses do this by blocking the light most likely to trigger migraines in people with photophobia.
-This effectiveness has been documented in hundreds of user responses to clinical survey, but perhaps even more telling are the many anecdotes of relief illustrated by the post concussion and migraine experiences of users.
+Our glasses do this by blocking the light most likely to trigger migraine attacks in people with photophobia.
+This effectiveness has been documented in hundreds of user responses to clinical survey, but perhaps even more telling are the many positive anecdotes:

 “My third pair of Axon Optics